isc-projects/kea/doc/guide/dhcp6-srv.rst

 Standard DHCPv6 Options
 -----------------------

-One of the major features of a DHCPv6 server is the ability to provide configuration options to clients.
+One of the major features of the DHCPv6 server is the ability to provide configuration options to clients.
 Although there are several options that require special behavior, most options are sent by the server only if the client explicitly requests them.
-The following example shows how to configure one of the most frequently used options, which supplies the address of DNS servers.
+The following example shows how to configure the addresses of DNS servers, one of the most frequently used options.
 Options specified in this way are considered global and apply to all configured subnets.

 ::